keshihua5/Microsoft-1st-Round-Interview/QMBA-MailboxDelivery-Forest.md

    Some special messages may have patterns queued.

    a.
-Check messages in the delivery queue; check the last error to see if queued messages have patterns .
+Check messages in the delivery queue.
+Check the last error to see if queued messages have patterns .

 `Get-QueueDiversityV2 -Forest -Priority normal -QueueFilter {DeliveryType -eq \'HttpDeliveryToExo\'} -MinMessageLatency \"01:00:00\"`

 b.
-Check delivery [hang dashboard](<https://jarvis-west.dc.ad.msft.net/dashboard/O365_Transport/MailboxTransport/Delivery/DeliveryHangException>), to see in the alerting forest delivery hang status, if hang exception increasing a lot, it may cause other normal messages queued.
+Check delivery [hang dashboard](<https://jarvis-west.dc.ad.msft.net/dashboard/O365_Transport/MailboxTransport/Delivery/DeliveryHangException>), to see in the alerting forest delivery hang status.
+If hang exception increases a lot, it may cause other normal messages to queue.

    Contact another team based on hang call stack.
 Mitigation maybe drop messages that cause the delivery to hang.

    Check the **message id** to find message-common patterns.